walhi/arduino_eprom27_programmer/README.md

 # Programmer for EPROM 27 series (16-512) based on Arduino

+*You can download the stable version on the "Releases" tab.
+It guarantees a working version of the source code, compiled by the GUI for Windows and a sketch for arduino.*

 Compatible Chips List (not all chips are tested):

  * 27C16 (connects from 3 to 26 leg DIP28 socket)